akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Microsoft-365/Mail-Flow_Gmail-Issue/Readme.md

 # 🚨 User Report

-> “I’m not receiving emails from Gmail addresses.”

-The user indicated that emails from Gmail accounts were not appearing in their mailbox.
+A user reported that they were not receiving emails from Gmail addresses.

 ---